astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 In our example above with GPT-3 model, using MQA would make KV cache $h=96$ times smaller, thus the required space would take around $200$ MB which is just $0.25\%$ of one A100 GPU memory.

 Of course, such acceleration and memory reduction come with a price - we cut model parameters and therefore its potential capacity.
 The possible way to avoid quality degradation is to use technique, which interpolates between MHA and MQA - **grouped query attention (GQA)** ([Ainslie et al. (2023)](https://arxiv.org/pdf/2305.13245)).
-With GQA we split $h$ query heads into groups of size $g$ (number of queries per KV-head), each with its own keys and values.
+With GQA we split $h$ query heads into groups of size $g$, each with its own keys and values.
 Note that for $g=1$ GQA is equal to multi-head attention and for $g=h$ GQA is the same as multi-query attention.
 The choice of $g$ is a trade-off between memory savings and potential accuracy loss.
 A larger group size will result in more memory savings but may also lead to a larger approximation error in the attention computations.
 In practice, the optimal group size may need to be determined empirically based on the specific model architecture and the trade-off between memory efficiency and model performance.

 <div id="groupquery_attention" class="svg-container" align="center"></div>